 To use these sterilisers, follow the manufacturer’s instructions carefully.
 Be especially careful that you use the correct power setting on your microwave.
 If you don’t, you may melt your baby bottles and teats.
 You should also ensure you position all bottles and teats with the openings facing downwards in the steriliser.
 If you’re not using the sterilised items immediately, you can store them in the sterilising unit provided you leave it sealed but consult the manufacturer’s instructions to determine how long you can do this for.

-Never put your baby feeding equipment directly into the microwave to sterilise it; not only will it not effectively sterilise your bottles and teats, but it will likely damage them as well.
+Never put your baby feeding equipment directly into the microwave to sterilise it; it won't effectively sterilise the bottles or teats and will likely damage them.
 You should also ensure you never microwave metal items inside a microwave steriliser.

 - Sterilisation is accomplished quickly and easily using this method.